 CMS established the Accelerated and Advance Payment Programs, which, at its outset, allowed hospitals and other Medicare providers and suppliers to request an immediate advance on future Medicare payments.
 On April 26, 2020, CMS announced that it was suspending the program for certain suppliers, including physicians.
 Any funds received from the program are subject to recoupment commencing 120 days after receipt of the advance.
 Amounts which have not been fully recouped after one year must then be repaid.
 AHN received approximately \$231.7 million in advance payments in April 2020.
-Under current rules, AHN expects to begin repaying the CMS advances in August 2020.
+Under current rules, these advances were to be repaid beginning in August 2020.
+However, there are two bills currently being considered in Congress that would delay the payback period until 2021 and extend the interest-free repayment period.
+As of the release of this filing there have not been any related recoupment of these amounts.